 The learning experience is project-based.
 During the lab, you will design and develop one or more eLearning modules.
 There will be weekly virtual classroom sessions plus one-on-one coaching time every fortnight.
 In the early part of the lab, the virtual classroom sessions will cover the basics of eLearning design and development.
 In later stages, these sessions will be about the group supporting each others’ project work.

-The lab will commence in January 2020 and run for 12 weeks.
+The next lab will commence in May 2020 and run for 12 weeks.